lambdaclass/concrete/ROADMAP.md

 - At least one non-author writes, proves, or contract-annotates a useful Concrete program and reports that ProofKit + contracts + `concrete prove` were worth the discipline.
+- Diagnostics teach the discipline: on the linearity, capability, and must-use surfaces, errors name the remedy (consume / drop / return / declare the capability), not only the rule.
+A first-user session stalling on an undiagnosed E-code is filed as a compiler bug, not a user error — this is measured through the external-validation transcript, not self-assessed.
 - Source contracts are primary for at least one flagship, with source-linked proofs and no JSON dependency for that flagship's main proof surface.
 - `concrete prove` guides a user through contract -> obligation -> Lean/omega/